SArifB/Bahr-C-compiler/README.md

 ./test_main.sh
 ```

 There are many optimizations I will try to still implement (eg. compiling IR to asm or obj in memory).
-Right now in release mode, "hello world" example completes in about 57 ms.
+Right now in release mode, "hello world" example completes in about 59 ms on my laptop.
+Most of the time is spent in codegen, so main culprit is unfortunately LLVM.

 24.01.15
 ![Screenshot](public/hyperfine-24.01.15.png)